startupengine/startupengine/README.md

 * [x] Sentry.io (Error Reporting)

 # Requirements
-You will need a [Contentful](https://contentful.com) account to use SitePress.
-You must specify your account credentials (Space ID, API Key, and Management Token) during deployment.
+You will need a free [Contentful](https://contentful.com) account to manage your content on SitePress.

+Simply specify your account credentials (Space ID, API Key, and Management Token) during deployment.

 # Deploying
-You can deploy a new instance of SitePress to Heroku instantly by clicking the button below.
+Click the button below to deploy a new instance of SitePress to Heroku instantly.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/luckyrabbitllc/SitePress)